Last Updated on November 30, 2023 by Dexter Roona

 You can get them in ToysRUs but they are not stocked in the same numbers as they used to be.

-The best places to now find Marvel Legends Figures are high street stores like Forbidden Planet and of course from the many collector sites on the web.
+The best places to now find Marvel Legends Figures are high street stores and of course from the many collector sites on the web.

 Toy Biz or Marvel Toys as they were to become known went on to make two series of Legendary Heroes and some Wrestling lines.
 But unfortunately, the company dissolved in 2008 and is sadly no longer with us.